 The annual Newburyport Winter Carnival is on!
 The day-long community event promises residents a day of winter fun following a schedule of events similar to years past, including the Fifth Annual Human Dog Sled Race!
 This free event is hosted by the Newburyport Parks Commission and Newburyport Youth Services.

 Activities, weather permitting, will go from 11 a.m. to 3 p.m.
 They include skating, sledding and snowboarding throughout the day, horse-drawn hayrides provided by Scott Colby of Colby Farm.
 Outdoor gear retailer REI will return to offer snowshoe demonstrations and free rentals throughout the day.

 The fifth annual Human Dog Sled Race will finish off the day with prizes awarded to winners in two categories: speed and sled design.
-The Newburyport Mothers Club will offer outdoor activities for children, while Newburyport Youth Services will be leading the fun indoors at the former Kelley School on High Street.
+The Greater Newburyport Families Club will offer outdoor activities for children, while Newburyport Youth Services will be leading the fun indoors at the former Kelley School on High Street.

 Free cookies and cocoa and the legendary sounds of WNBP complete a classic winter theme for skaters and sliders throughout the day.

 The Kelley School Youth Center will offer restrooms and a place to warm up.